Generic35/NFT-Marketplace/README.md

 # CryptoDappy

 CryptoDappy is the fastes way to get started with Flow.
-In this course, you will learn everything you need to know to get started fast building blockchain applications on Flow.
-Specifically you will learn how to

 - authenticate users with a blockchain wallet
 - query blockchain data with scripts